bgord/knowledge/git.md

 $ git revert 13pooiavdfhi1
 $ git push
 ```
-It creates a commit that is exactly opposite to the one with the hash
+It creates a commit that is exactly opposite to the one with the hash.
+You can also revert a commit that revert a commit, so you are back when you were before the first revert.

 ---